xelatihy/yocto-gl/docs/yocto/yocto_shape.md

 auto quadstexcoords = vector<vec4i>{...};  // quads indices for uvs
 auto texcoords = vector<vec2f>{...};       // vertex uvs
 ```

+Throughout the library, functions may either take index and vertex arrays
+directly as input and output, or may pack these array in struct if deemed
+appropriate.
+This design tries to balance readability and generality, without
+forcing a single convention that would not be appropriate everywhere.

 ## Vertex properties